The Meaning of Flowers

-The rose is one of the oldest flowering plants, although native to the Northern hemisphere, it is now grown throughout the world.
+The rose is one of the oldest flowering plants, in existence, and although it is native to the northern hemisphere, it is now cultivated by growers worldwide.
 The Ancient Greeks printed an image of an open flower believes to be a rose on coins dating back to 500 B.C.

 The rose was a symbol of wealth and luxury by the time of the Romans.
 Roses have evolved from their wild origins through mutation and adaptation over centuries, and more recently, through the ingenuity of rose breeders such as David Austin.
-A technique of hybridization is used to produce even more spectacular flowers to meet our modern gardening needs.
-Some of these blooms can be outrageously expensive to produce, and are much sought after.
+A technique of hybridisation is used to produce even more spectacular flowers to meet our modern gardening needs.
+Some of these blooms can be outrageously expensive to produce.
+Nevertheless, they are still much sought after.

 There are many types of roses such as Hybrid Teas, Floribundas, Climbing Roses, Ground cover roses, Shrub roses and English roses.
-Roses comes in a myriad of colours, each with its own special meaning.
-The rose has its own international society, the World Federation of Rose Society and its own hall of fame.
+Roses come in a myriad of colours, each with its own special meaning.
+The rose has its own international society known as the World Federation of Rose Society and its own hall of fame.

-Purple is one of the new colours added to the ever increasing numbers of colourful offerings from breeders of roses.
+Purple is one of the new colours added to the ever-increasing numbers of colourful offerings from breeders of roses.
 Purple rose means; Unveiling the facts, enthrallment at first sight.
-Purple rose is given to someone who simply blows you away at first glance, capture your heart and simply enthralls you.
+Purple rose is given to someone who simply blows you away at first glance, capture your heart and enthrals you.

 Flowers in bloom,'Tuscany Superb' rose cultivar was discovered in 1837.

-Roses Comes In A Myriad of Colours, Each With Its Own Meaning
+Roses Come In A Myriad of Colours, Each With Its Own Meaning

 Colour Of Rose